lemmon/tablog-svelte/README.md

 npm run dev
 ```

-This example is hooded to a dummy api built for demo purposes.
-You can easily connect this blog to any headless cms of your choice.
+This example is hooked to a dummy api built for demo purposes.
+You can easily connect this template to any headless cms of your choice; or create a flat-file blog using svelte-preprocess and mdsvex.

 ## License